 \begin{theorem} A static CE mechanism implements an optimal CE plan in dominant strategy. \end{theorem}

-In addition, if all riders and drivers follow the plan, the outcome under a static CE mechanism is strictly budget balanced and envy-free for both sides.
+In addition, if all riders and drivers follow the plan, the outcome under a static CE mechanism is budget balanced, and envy-free for both riders and drivers.
 The CE property also ensures that every rider that is picked up is happy to take the trip at the offered price, and that no rider who is not picked up has positive utility for the trip.\footnote{Still, Example~\ref{exmp:toy_econ_1_continued} in Appendix~\ref{appx:rider_incentives} shows that truthful reporting of a rider's value need not be a dominant strategy (and this can be the case whichever CE prices are selected).}

-The optimal static mechanism enjoys many good properties, but has a decisive design flaw--- it is fragile to driver deviations since it does not react by replanning.
-Deviations could occur for many reasons: mistakes, unexpected contingencies, unexpected traffic, or unmodeled idiosyncratic preferences, etc. We show by revisiting the Super Bowl example that once a driver has deviated, the resulting outcome in the subsequent periods may no longer be welfare-optimal or envy-free.
+The optimal static mechanism enjoys many good properties.
+By not updating the plan, however, a static CE mechanism is fragile to driver deviations, which could occur for many reasons: mistakes, unexpected contingencies, unexpected traffic, or unmodeled idiosyncratic preferences, etc. The Super Bowl example demonstrates this lack of robustness: once a driver has deviated, the resulting outcome in the subsequent periods may no longer be reliable or welfare-optimal.